powpowengineering/meteostation/README.md

 # meteostation
-building weather station for out friends who study Janquat glaciers in Elbrus region
+building weather station for our friends who study Janquat glaciers in Elbrus region